-The purpose of the UK Adult Dependent Relative (ADR) visa route is to allow a non-European Economic Area (non-EEA) national adult dependent relative (ADR) of a British Citizen in the UK, a person settled in the UK or a person in the UK with refugee leave or humanitarian protection to settle in the UK.
-However, the applicant needs to demonstrate that because of an illness, age, illness or disability, the applicant requires a level of long-term personal care.
-And the relative in the UK (i.e. sponsor) can only provide such long-term personal care without recourse to public funds.
+As per Appendix FM to the Immigration Rules, the purpose of the route is to enable settlement of a non-EEA adult dependent relative in the UK.
+However, the applicant needs to demonstrate that because of an illness, age or disability, the applicant requires a level of long-term personal care.
+And the relative in the UK (i.e. sponsor) is the only person, who can provide such long-term personal care without recourse to public funds.